sourcegraph/about/content/terms/privacy.md

 When you use our Services, Sourcegraph automatically collects data about the Services and how they are used, including:

 * Aggregated and high-level information about usage through a server ping.
 The server ping sends a payload containing data such as total number of users and whether certain features are enabled or in use.
 For more information about the specific information we have access to, see our [server pings documentation](https://docs.sourcegraph.com/admin/pings).
-Customers can contact Sourcegraph at support@sourcegraph.com to opt out of server pings.
 * Event analytics data and metadata to better understand usage within the Services, including click patterns and length and frequency of feature utilization, tied to an internally-generated user ID number.

-For self-hosted instances, the only personal information collected is the email address of the initial Sourcegraph installer and site admin (or, if that user is deleted or demoted to not be an admin, the first such active site admin).
-This information allows us to contact the technical administrator of the Sourcegraph instance to deliver information about product updates and policy changes, and for customer development purposes.
-Other than the initial site admin email address, only aggregates of usage data are sent: no usernames, user emails, user personal information, code, repository names, file names, URLs, or other such private content is sent to Sourcegraph.

-With regards to connections to the Sourcegraph Cloud extension registry, even from self-hosted Sourcegraph instances, the automatically collected data below will apply.

-When you visit or use our Website, including when you access the Sourcegraph Cloud extension registry from your self-hosted instance, we may automatically collect the following information.
+When you visit our website or use our Services, we may automatically collect the following information.

 #### Cookies

-When you visit or use our Website, we may send one or more cookies — a small text file containing a string of alphanumeric characters — to your computer that uniquely identifies your browser and lets us help you log in faster and enhance your navigation through the Website.
-A cookie may also convey information to us about how you use the Website(e.g., the pages you view, the links you click, how frequently you access the Website, and other actions you take on the Website), and allow us to track your usage of the Website over time.
+When you visit our website or use our Services, we may send one or more cookies — a small text file containing a string of alphanumeric characters — to your computer that uniquely identifies your browser and lets us help you log in faster and enhance your navigation through the Services.
+A cookie may also convey information to us about how you use the Services (e.g., the pages you view, the links you click, how frequently you access the Services, and other actions you take on the Services), and allow us to track your usage of the Services over time.
 For more information, see “Third-party tracking and online advertising” below and our [Cookie Policy](/terms/cookie-policy/).

 #### Log data

-As with most websites and technology services delivered over the internet, when you access or use our Website, our servers automatically collect data and record it in log files.
+As with most websites and technology services delivered over the internet, when you access or use our Services, our servers automatically collect data and record it in log files.
 This log data may include your web request, IP address, browser type and settings, date and time of use, information about browser configuration, error data, repository name, user ID, and cookie data.

 #### Access, authorization, and activity audit logs

-When you visit or use our Website, we may collect information related to accessing systems and data, including IP addresses, usernames, and data accessed.
+When you visit or use our Services, we may collect information related to accessing systems and data, including IP addresses, usernames, and data accessed.
 This information is only retained for the purposes of identifying, analyzing, and resolving potential security incidents.
 Access to this information is limited to those who require access for these purposes and will only be shared with the relevant customers in the event of a security incident.

 #### Device data

-When you visit or use our Website, we automatically collect information about your device, which may include the type of hardware and software you are using (for example, your operating system and browser type), IP address, and other unique identifiers for devices used to access our Website and Hosted Services.
+When you visit or use our Services, we automatically collect information about your device, which may include the type of hardware and software you are using (for example, your operating system and browser type), IP address, and other unique identifiers for devices used to access our Website and Hosted Services.

 #### Location data

-This is the geographic area where you use your computer or mobile devices (as indicated by an IP address or similar identifier) when interacting with our Website.
+This is the geographic area where you use your computer or mobile devices (as indicated by an IP address or similar identifier) when interacting with our Services.

 #### Email beacons

 When we send you emails, we may employ clear gifs (also known as web beacons) in HTML-based emails sent to our users to track which emails are opened and which links are clicked by recipients.
-The information allows for more accurate reporting and improvement of the Website.
+The information allows for more accurate reporting and improvement of the Services.

 #### Web analytics

-We may also collect analytics data, or use third-party analytics tools, to help us measure traffic and usage trends for the Website.
-These tools collect information sent by your browser or mobile device, including the pages you visit, your use of third-party applications, and other information that assists us in analyzing and improving the Website.
+We may also collect analytics data, or use third-party analytics tools, to help us measure traffic and usage trends for the Services.
+These tools collect information sent by your browser or mobile device, including the pages you visit, your use of third-party applications, and other information that assists us in analyzing and improving the Services.

 Although we do our best to honor the privacy preferences of our users, we are not able to respond to Do Not Track signals from your browser at this time.